finalcut/CF-Connect-Form/readme.md

 This is a simple form that is used to manage MU Alert notifcation contact information within blackboard connect.
 It has two library dependancies:

-1. FW/1  v 1.x - this is the older version that supports coldfusion 8.
-Clone from : git@mugit02.marshall.edu:fw_1_-_version_1_x.git
+1. FW/1 - Clone from : git://github.com/seancorfield/fw1.git make sure you get the 1.x branch if you are using CF8
 2. com.blackboard.connect - coldfusion library that provides an interface to the blackboard connect web api.
-Clone from git@mugit02.marshall.edu:blackboard_connect_coldfusion_api_.git
+Clone from https://github.com/finalcut/CF-Connect

 In order to get this application to work you have to install both of those aforementioned libraries.
 I suggest you create a directory, outside of your web root, called cf-libraries; then create a com/blackboard/connect directory and put the com.blackboard.connect files in that directory.
 Likewise create a org/corfield directory and put the framework.cfc file for fw1 in that directory.